localstack/docs/content/en/get-started/pro/index.md

 ## Using your API key

-LocalStack Pro or Enterprise expect your API key to be present in the environment variable `LOCALSTACK_API_KEY`.
+LocalStack Pro or Enterprise expects your API key to be present in the environment variable `LOCALSTACK_API_KEY`.
 Before starting LocalStack, please define the environment variable in your terminal like this:

 {{< command >}}